 Within a healthy and balanced diet, a man needs around 2500 calories and a woman needs around 2000 calories.
 Of course, this can vary depending on age, metabolism and levels of physical activity but it provides a good framework in which to work from.
 Given that these are the recommended amounts for men and women when maintaining weight, you can adapt your own intake accordingly depending on what is suitable for you.
 For example, for a woman to lose one pound of weight of per week the daily intake would need to be at 1500 calories.
 For a man the daily intake is at 2000 calories to lose one pound of weight per week.

 The above figures are good outlines to work from, but ultimately you will need to decide what works best for you and this may take some experimenting and a few attempts to feel comfortable.
 This is perfectly natural as your body is undergoing a process of change from a dietary routine it has experienced for a long time into a newer and healthier lifestyle.
-A diet where you are more relaxed about what you eat but you manage the amounts correctly and are prepared to lose weight over a longer period of time or a diet where you are more strict with what you eat and are looking to lose weight within a shorter period of time can both be effective but can take time to adapt to.
+A diet where you are more relaxed about what you eat, but you manage the amounts correctly and are prepared to lose weight over a longer period of time, or a diet where you are more strict with what you eat and are looking to lose weight within a shorter period of time can both be effective but can take time to adapt to.

 This is why I always suggest that dieters shouldn’t deprive themselves of too many things but instead focus on quantities.
 Of course Added Sugars, Processed Carbs and foods very high in fat should be avoided on the whole but should then be replaced with foods high in Protein, Fiber, Natural Sugars and Carbs to ensure your body is provided with the right nutrients and energy.
-Doing all of this within a daily calorie intake makes it easier to plan your meals and stick to your targets.
+Doing all of this within your daily calorie intake makes it easier to plan your meals and stick to your targets.

 Achievements Should Be Rewarded